penrose/penrose/packages/docs-site/blog/2023/06/13/staged-layout.md

 This is not unique to this feature.
 In Style, it's possible to specify unsolvable layout problems without staging, too!
 Detecting infeasible layout specification in general is an interesting (probably pretty hard) problem we'd like to explore in the future.
 Similarly, automatically detecting layout stages from any Style program is also a great research problem.

-While we are pushing the frontier of automatic diagram layout further in the research world, we also care about delivering pragmatic solutions that can immediately improve upon the status quo.
+While we are pushing the frontier of automatic diagram layout further in the research world, we also care about delivering pragmatic solutions to the world.
+We could have easily spent a month trying to automatically stage our optimizer, but spending a few days to ship the Style language feature enabled so many great examples.
+Balancing research problem-solving and practical toolsmithing is hard, but perhaps that's why I like doing this so much 💙.